Watzmann/TGSClient/README.md

 This repository contains the code for an HTML5 client.
 The setup for your own client is described in the wiki.

-See a prototype installation of this client on [TigerGammon](http://tigergammon.eu/client/).

 ## License
 Copyright (c) 2013-2014 Andreas Hausmann.
 See LICENSE for information (AGPL).